cryinkfly/SOLIDWORKS-for-Linux/README.md

 - No users

-... they help me to get work Fusion 360 on Linux!!!
+... they help me to get work SOLIDWORKS on Linux!!!
 ________________________________________________________________________________________________

 #### Which workspaces I have tested: